easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 # Objects

-A script contains a collection of display objects.
+A script is a collection of display objects.
 When the script is parsed, it creates those display objects.
-Each display object can have one or more anims attached to it.
+Each display object can have one or more [anims](./anims.md) attached to it.
 Anims are updated once per frame to affect their display object or perform some other action.

 There are several types of display objects:
 - Shape objects